oxidecomputer/phbl/README.md

 # Pico Host Boot Loader

-`phbl` is the program run from the x86 reset vector that loads and invokes the phase1 host operating system package, consisting of the host kernel and phase1 cpio archive.
+`phbl` (pronounced "foible") is the program run from the x86 reset vector that loads and invokes the phase1 host operating system package, consisting of the host kernel and phase1 cpio archive.

 It is loaded from SPI flash by the PSP, and execution starts in 16-bit real mode.
 It is responsible for: